kstaal/GearPilot/README.md

 A World of Warcraft addon template to help others with a quick start to develop their own addon.
 The workflows are configured to run static code checks, perform unit tests and publish the addon artifact.

-This addon it self applies a minor change to ingame tooltips for improved gear evauluation.
+This addon it self applies a minor change to ingame tooltips for improved gear evaluation.

 ## Features